junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "Dean --" Cas chokes, but that's the only syllable he manages to get out before the flame reaches his head.

+And then the flame is gone.

-The air settles down slowly as the ashes of the burned gloves quietly flying in it.
+The air settles down slowly as the ashes of the burned gloves quietly fly in it.

 The air that is too quiet, too stable, too warm to show any sign of another ghost's survival.

-Dean stares at the place where he last stood, where he yelled Dean's name for the last time.
+Dean stares at the place where Cas last stood, where he yelled Dean's name for the last time.
 The empty air.

-His eyes burns hot.
+His eyes burn hot.
 Tears stream down.

-Cas is gone.
+Castiel is gone.

 <br>